jacoelho/component/README.md

 # Component: A Type-Safe Dependency Orchestration Library

-**Component** provides a lightweight, type-safe framework for declaring, wiring, and orchestrating stateful services (e.g. database connections, message queues, HTTP servers) in Go.
+Component provides a lightweight, type-safe framework for declaring, wiring, and orchestrating stateful services (e.g., database connections, message queues, HTTP servers) in Go.

-All dependency relationships are **validated at runtime**, before any component is started to catch missing or cyclic declarations early.
+It ensures that your application components start and stop in the correct order, with dependencies managed explicitly.

+- Type-Safe: Leverages Go generics for defining and retrieving components.
+- Runtime Validation: Dependency relationships, including cycles, are validated during component registration (Provide).
+Further validation for missing dependencies occurs before any component's Start method is invoked.
-Internally, components form a **directed acyclic graph** (DAG) and are assigned a **level** equal to the length of the longest chain of dependencies beneath them:
+- Level-Based Orchestration: Components form a directed acyclic graph (DAG) and are assigned a level based on their dependencies:

-- **Level 0**: no declared dependencies
+  - Level 0: No declared dependencies.
-- **Level N**: depends only on components at levels < N
+  - Level N: Depends only on components at levels < N.

-When you call `Start`, the system brings up your application **level by level**:

-1. **Level 0** all start in parallel.
-2. Only once every level 0 component is running does it kick off **Level 1**, again in parallel.
-3. And so on, ensuring that at each component’s prerequisites are available.

-`Stop` reverses this order automatically:

-1. **Highest level** components stop first.
-2. Once they’ve all shut down, the next lower level is torn down in parallel.
-3. …down to Level 0.
+- Parallel Execution: Components at the same dependency level are started and stopped in parallel, maximizing efficiency while respecting order.

-If any component fails to start, will automatically roll back, stopping all already-started components.
+- Automatic Rollback: If any component fails to start, the system automatically rolls back by stopping all already-started components.
+- Robust Shutdown: During shutdown, the system attempts to stop all components, even if some encounter errors, and aggregates any issues.

 ---